-COU 881 Internship in Counseling: Elementary, Secondary, or Mental Health.
+COU 881 Internship in Counseling: School or Mental Health.
 (3) A, I, II.
 Prerequisite: COU 880.
 Practice in a counseling setting which allows for the transition from student to professional.
-May be taken for up to 9 credit hours in order to generate the needed 600 clock hours.
+May be taken for up to 12 credit hours in order to generate the required clock hours.